2023 Student Retention Survey Results

 Would better online resources displaying actual campus life before you enrolled have mitigated this disconnect?

 An overwhelming 75.72% of students believe that enhanced online resources showcasing genuine campus life could have addressed the perceived disconnect they experienced.
-This data speaks volumes about the power of accurate digital representation.
-Universities should heed this call to revamp their online resources, ensuring they resonate with the on-ground reality.
 An accurate digital window into campus life can greatly influence prospective and current students’ perceptions and decisions.
-Universities, it’s time to leverage the digital realm for a more transparent, engaging, and true-to-life depiction of your campus experience!

 Yes – 75.7% No – 24.3%